 So, this is a typical Waterfall software development lifecycle that a standard piece of software had to go through back in the ’60s, replaced by the Iterative model, V-model, etc. in time.
 It is pretty simple, yet it will serve us as a great foundation for a really great SDLC template.

-Software Development Life Cycle template 2022
+Software Development Life Cycle Template as It Is in 2022

 So, here is what we’ve changed in the traditional Waterfall software development lifecycle to look and feel better in 2022.

-Requirements analysis and Feasibility study
+Requirements Analysis and Feasibility Study

 A high-level view of the system is still prepared at this phase including certain design elements, system logic, integrations, and change management.